- Small, compact design

 Get news, competitions and special offers direct to your inbox

-Haptic feedback was woefully absent from the original controller, which made gaming feel slightly less immersive, which is why I’m pleased to see it on the 2017 pad.
-The addition of an IR transmitter is another nice touch, meaning you can now change the volume on your TV using the gamepad – no need to pick up your remote.
+Haptic feedback was woefully absent from the original controller, which made gaming feel slightly less immersive – which is why I’m pleased to see it on the 2017 pad.
+The addition of an IR transmitter is another nice touch, meaning you can now change the volume on your TV using the gamepad.

-But for me the improvements to the controller’s microphone are key.
-Nvidia’s tweaked the mic so it can pick up voices from a wider field, which sounds small fry, but it’s necessary for one of the Shield TV’s best new features – Google Assistant.
+For me, it’s the improvements to the controller’s microphone that are key.
+Nvidia has tweaked the mic so it can pick up voices from a wider field.
+This may sound small fry, but it’s necessary for one of the Shield TV’s best new features: Google Assistant.

-Assistant is Google’s version of Amazon Alexa, and is designed to let you control smart devices simply by talking to them.
+Assistant is Google’s version of Amazon Alexa, and is designed to let you control smart devices via your voice.
 Its addition means you can now mount web searches and control apps running on the Shield TV simply by saying “OK Google” followed by your command when near your controller.

-The functionality will also become more useful once Nvidia’s Spot and Zigbee/Z-Wave wireless dongle are released.
-The Spot is Nvidia’s answer to the Amazon Echo Dot.
+At the Shield launch, Nvidia promised better smart home control.
+First, the Spot was announced, which is Nvidia’s answer to the Amazon Echo Dot.
 It’s a small smart speaker that plugs into any wall socket.
-Once plugged in it enables you to continue using Google Assistant when away from the Shield.
+Once plugged in, it enables you to continue using Google Assistant when away from the Shield.
+But we’re still waiting for it.

-Shield TV 2 – Software, 4K HDR Streaming and GeForce Now
+Shield TV 2 – GeForce Now and GameStream

-The dongle and Spot aren’t the only upgrades not currently working on the new Shield.
-When Nvidia unveiled the Shield it made a big deal about the huge changes it’ll be making to its GeForce Experience software, which is directly baked into the streaming box.
+When Nvidia unveiled the Shield, it made a big deal about the huge changes it would be making to its GeForce Experience software, which is directly baked into the streaming box.

-The two biggest upgrades included a performance boost to Nvidia’s GeForce Now remote play subscription service and the ability to link your Ubisoft UPlay account to the shield.
+The three biggest upgrades included a performance boost to Nvidia’s GeForce Now remote play subscription service, the ability to link your Ubisoft UPlay account to the Shield, and the GameStream option that lets you stream games from your PC.

 Nvidia claims the new GeForce Now software will let you stream titles at a graphics quality equivalent to a desktop PC running either a GTX 1080 GPU.

-The UPlay upgrade means Shield owners will be able to stream games from their Ubisoft library, such as Assassin’s Creed Syndicate, The Division, Far Cry Primal, Watch Dogs, Watch Dogs 2, For Honor, and The Crew, from the moment they’re released on PC.
-UPlay may not be the best store, but if this functionality carried on rolling out to other stores, like EA’s Origin, or even Steam, it would make the Shield a great choice for gamers regularly on the move.
+The UPlay upgrade means Shield owners will be able to stream games – such as Assassin’s Creed Syndicate, The Division, Far Cry Primal, Watch Dogs, Watch Dogs 2, For Honor, and The Crew – from their Ubisoft library, from the moment they’re released on PC.
+UPlay may not be the best store, but if this functionality carried on rolling out to other stores, such as EA’s Origin, or even Steam, it would make the Shield a great choice for gamers regularly on the move.

 Related: Apple TV review

-The feature works well enough and there’s a decent array of HDR 4K content available on the Shield, which has access to all the popular entertainment apps you’d expect – Netflix, Amazon Instant Video, YouTube and Google Play Movies, plus some more esoteric ones like Crunchyroll and Shudder.
+The feature works well enough and there’s a decent array of HDR 4K content available on the Shield, which has access to all the popular entertainment apps you’d expect – Netflix, Amazon Instant Video, YouTube and Google Play Movies, plus some more esoteric ones such as Crunchyroll and Shudder.

 Related: Best 4K TVs

 The Shield TV is currently the best Android TV box around.
-The 2017 model is noticeably faster than competing packages, such as the Amazon Fire, and has a significantly better gaming portfolio.
-If you are on the market for an all-in-one streaming box this is one of the best you can buy.
+The 2017 model is noticeably faster than competing packages such as the Amazon Fire, and has a significantly better gaming portfolio.
+If you’re on the market for an all-in-one streaming box then this is one of the best you can buy.

-Current-gen games console owners might also struggle to justify the purchase as well, so the Shield is undeniably a niche device.
+Current-gen games console owners might also struggle to justify the purchase, so the Shield is undeniably a niche device.

-The Shield TV is still the best streaming box around, but its best features haven’t arrived yet.
+The Shield TV remains the best streaming box around.
+Its only a shame that its best features haven’t arrived yet.